rnelson0/awesome-puppet/README.md

 ## Puppet Tools
 *   [Puppet Bolt](https://github.com/puppetlabs/bolt)  A Ruby command-line tool for executing commands, scripts, and tasks on remote systems using SSH and WinRM.
 Great for 'ad hoc' task execution.
 Bolt tasks can be written in any scripting/programming language (Also known as puppet tasks).
 *   [Puppet Development Kit](https://puppet.com/docs/pdk/1.0/index.html) A toolkit for puppet module developers
+*   [PSICK](https://github.com/example42/psick) A reusable Puppet control repository using many of what are considered best practices.

+## Learning

+*Resources for new puppet users*
+*   [Puppet Learning VM](https://puppet.com/download-learning-vm) A simple VM that gives you a set of challenges to learn puppet by doing

 # Other Awesome Lists